joravkumar/GCTranscriptionConnector-Google/README.md

   - Session lifecycle (open, ping, close, etc.).
   - Audio frame processing, control message handling, and rate limiting.
   - Transcription and (optionally) translation event sending back to Genesys Cloud.
+  - Dynamic loading of transcription providers based on customConfig.
   - For probe connections, the server sends the list of supported languages (as defined in the SUPPORTED_LANGUAGES environment variable) to Genesys Cloud.
   - The server adjusts transcript offsets based on control messages (`paused`, `discarded`, and `resumed`) to ensure that only the processed audio timeline is considered.